rust-lang/reference/src/items/external-blocks.md

 The `name` key must be included if `kind` is specified.

+The optional `modifiers` argument is a way to specify linking modifiers for the library to link.
+Modifiers are specified as a comma-delimited string with each modifier prefixed with either a `+` or `-` to indicate that the modifier is enabled or disabled, respectively.
+Specifying multiple `modifiers` arguments in a single `link` attribute, or multiple identical modifiers in the same `modifiers` argument is not currently supported. \
+Example: `#[link(name = "mylib", kind = "static", modifiers = "+whole-archive")`.

 The `wasm_import_module` key may be used to specify the [WebAssembly module] name for the items within an `extern` block when importing symbols from the host environment.
 The default module name is `env` if `wasm_import_module` is